itucsdb1817/itucsdb1817/docs/source/developer/member1.rst

 .. note:: Displaying current vote at the same time the vote button is clicked requieres an asynchronous call.
-In this project ``ajax`` is used at the ``post.html``.
+In this project, ``ajax`` is used at the ``post.html``.
 Implementation is available below.

 .. code-block:: javascript

-		    // This function will be updated when fronend platform is implemented function vote_post(type) {
+		    function vote_post(type) {
 		        $.ajax({url: "/vote/{{ post.id }}/" + type + "/0", success: function(result){
 		            if('success' in result){